microsoft/live-share/docs/reference/manual-join.md

 ### 1. Sign in

->**Note:** If you want to join a collaboration session as a read-only guesasdsat, you can skip signing in.
+>**Note:** If you want to join a collaboration session as a read-only guest, you can skip signing in.
 You will have access to viewing and navigating around the code that is shared but not be able to make edits.

 ![Toast notification asking to sign in using a web browser](../media/vscode-sign-in-toast.png)